 Anatomy & Physiology of the Speech and Hearing Mechanism

-Anatomy & Physiology of the Speech and Hearing Mechanism promotes undergraduate research while offering students an in-depth look at specific diagnoses and the speech, language, hearing and swallowing consequences of those diagnoses.
+Anatomy & Physiology of the Speech and Hearing Mechanism (CD 275) promotes undergraduate research while offering students an in-depth look at specific diagnoses and the speech, language, hearing and swallowing consequences of those diagnoses.
 Through the quality-enhancement initiatives of The University of Alabama’s Speech and Hearing Center, students participate in a retrospective, descriptive analysis to understand the speech, language, hearing and swallowing needs of individuals served by this West Alabama clinic.
 Their research helps the center better serve these patients.

 Biology of Cancer

 Biology Outreach is being developed as an Honors service-learning course that explores the interplay of race and gender with STEM education access while providing enriching hands-on biology experiences and young adult role models through outreach to local middle school biology classes.
-The course will be piloted in Fall 2017.

-Cooperation & Conflict: The Politics of Indifference encourages students to investigate and seek solutions to contemporary social problems.
+Cooperation & Conflict: The Politics of Indifference (NEW 237) encourages students to investigate and seek solutions to contemporary social problems.
 Students investigate issues pertaining to poverty, immigration, and inequality through directed readings, deliberative classroom discussions, and active learning.
 This course offers undergraduate students the opportunity to address the feeling of inability to create positive change and enables them to find focus through working towards a proactive goal with a community partner.
 Students will tutor Hispanic children in Tuscaloosa County and help Spanish-speaking parents learning ESL.

-Honors Cooperation and Conflict students lead workshops in elementary schools through the organization Arts Renaissance in Tuscaloosa Schools (ARTS).
+Honors Cooperation and Conflict (NEW 238) students lead workshops in elementary schools through the organization Arts Renaissance in Tuscaloosa Schools (ARTS).
 Students hold hour-long workshops at University Place Elementary School in Tuscaloosa and Matthews Elementary School in nearby Northport, Ala.
 Depending on teachers’ preferences and the activity, a UA group can work with an entire grade in a large space like a lunchroom or with one class at a time.
 The NEW 238 students work in teams to plan and carry out the workshops, and each team of UA students conducts a workshop at least once a month.

 Food For Thought: Schoolyard Roots

-Food For Thought is an introductory seminar in the humanities on food studies.
+Food For Thought (NEW 211) is an introductory seminar in the humanities on food studies.
 By the end of the course, students will have a grasp of the current food debates in America today over environmental, socio-cultural, and health impacts on how and what we eat and how our food is produced.
 They will be better able to discuss how and why food matters.
 Students will relate these larger debates in contemporary America to their own family food traditions and their personal food choices.
 They will think through critically and creatively their own relationship to food and what they would ideally like that relationship to be—in terms of personal health, aesthetic pleasure, ethical choice, and consumer impact.
 Students will gain increased expertise in core humanities and liberal arts critical thinking skills of community engagement, leadership, writing, discussion/debate, analytical reading, creativity, and media literacy.

 Forest History and Restoration

-GY 409/509 Forest History and Restoration provides information on the theoretical foundation of restoration ecology, tools and techniques used to reconstruct prior ecosystem states, methods to develop restoration targets and monitoring plans and silvicultural prescriptions used to achieve desired future conditions.
+Forest History and Restoration (GY 409/509) provides information on the theoretical foundation of restoration ecology, tools and techniques used to reconstruct prior ecosystem states, methods to develop restoration targets and monitoring plans and silvicultural prescriptions used to achieve desired future conditions.
 Students in the Fall 2013 class worked with the Freshwater Land Trust to create a restoration plan for one of its properties, and students in the Spring 2015 course partnered with the Talladega National Forest to prepare an environmental assessment for an upcoming restoration project.

 Forest Measurement and Analysis

-Forest Measurement and Analysis provides students with a theoretical foundation and practical experiences in quantifying tree-, stand- and forest-level attributes.
+Forest Measurement and Analysis (GY 494) provides students with a theoretical foundation and practical experiences in quantifying tree-, stand- and forest-level attributes.
 Students partner with USDA Forest Service personnel to collect and analyze datasets in the Oakmulgee District of the Talladega National Forest and prepare technical reports for the Forest Service.
 To successfully complete the course, students must demonstrate proficiency in field sampling and analytical methods used in forest science and management.
 Students also train under the direction of the Talladega National Forest fire management officer to work with prescribed fire.

-NEW 243 Interdisciplinary Science is based in large part on an interdisciplinary scientific exploration through reading and class discussion as well as on interactive, field-based scientific activities.
+Interdisciplinary Science (NEW 243) is based in large part on an interdisciplinary scientific exploration through reading and class discussion as well as on interactive, field-based scientific activities.
 Students engage in independent water-quality monitoring of the Black Warrior River throughout the semester.
 They gather, organize and analyze findings and share them through the Scientific American Citizen Science program and with local advocacy groups such as Black Warrior Riverkeeper.